Initial Sonography Certification and Registration

 Certification and Registration Handbook and the Post-Primary

-Education Requirements for Sonography Certification
+Education Requirements for Sonography Certification and Registration

 the past three years*